ibm-cloud-docs/BlockStorage/adjustable-iops.md

 Clients can't switch between Endurance and Performance when they adjust their IOPS.
 However, they can specify a new IOPS tier or IOPS level for their storage based on the following criteria/restrictions:

-- If original volume is Endurance 0.25 tier, IOPS tier cannot be updated.
+- If original volume is Endurance 0.25 tier, IOPS tier can’t be updated.
-- If original volume is Performance with < 0.30 IOPS/GB, options available include size and IOPS combinations that result in < 0.30 IOPS/GB only.
+- If original volume is Performance with less than 0.30 IOPS/GB, options available include only the size and IOPS combinations that result in less than 0.30 IOPS/GB.
-- If original volume is Performance with >= 0.30 IOPS/GB, options available include size and iops combinations that result in >= 0.30 IOPS/GB only.
-Size (greater than or equal to original volume)
+- If original volume is Performance with more than or equal to 0.30 IOPS/GB, options available include only the size and IOPS combinations that result in more than or equal to 0.30 IOPS/GB.

 ## Effect of IOPS adjustment on replication